|

 debit cards), passport, etc.

-What are the impacts of identity
+are the impacts of

-theft in America?
-Being
+Identity Theft in America?

 a victim of identity theft not only hurts your reputation, but has a